-Figure 1: Cookie request Once this is done, the received cookie can be used for TFO, as shown in Figure 2.
+Figure 1: Cookie request

+Once this is done, the received cookie can be used for TFO, as shown in Figure 2.
 The MP_CAPABLE is no longer required for the third ack, as explained in Section 4.
+Note that the last segment in the figure has a TCP sequence number of 21, while the DSS subflow sequence number is 1 (because the TFO data is not part of the data sequence number space, as explained in Section 3.

-Figure 2: The server supports TFO In Figure 3, the server does not support TFO.
+In Figure 3, the server does not support TFO.
 The client detects that no state is created in the server (as no data is acked), and now sends the MP_CAPABLE in the third ack, in order for the server to build its MPTCP context at then end of the establishment.
+Now, the tfo data, retransmitted, becomes part of the data sequence mapping because it is effectively sent (in fact re-sent) after the establishment.

-Figure 3: The server does not support TFO It is also possible that the server acknowledges only part of the TFO data, as illustrated in Figure 4.
+Figure 3: The server does not support TFO

+It is also possible that the server acknowledges only part of the TFO data, as illustrated in Figure 4.

 Figure 4: Partial data acknowledgement

 8. Middlebox interactions

 [RFC6824], Section 6, describes middlebox interactions for Multipath TCP.
-This document does not define any new option compared to MPTCP or TFO.
+This document does not define any new option compared to MPTCP or TF0.
 It defines a combination of them.

-TFO also defines how an implementation should react when the TFO SYN is lost (fallback to regular TCP, [I-D.ietf-tcpm-fastopen]
+TFO also defines how an implementation should react when the TFO SYN is lost (fallback to regular TCP, [I-D.ietf-tcpm-fastopen] Section 4.2.1).

-Section 4.2.1).